Hari0701/5AM-OS/README.md

 - **UEFI images are disabled.** The `bootloader` crate's UEFI stage pins a version of the `uefi` crate that does not link against current nightly.
 BIOS boot works, which is all QEMU needs.
 See the note in `boot/Cargo.toml`.
+- **No blocked state.** Tasks are `Ready` or `Finished`, never waiting.
+A task that wants the model or a keystroke is refused or spins, rather than sleeping until it is available.
+This is the next real gap.
+- **One address space.** Every task shares one CR3.
+Ring 3 is fenced off by the user bit, not by isolation, so two user programs would see each other's memory.
+"Task" is honest here; "process" would not be.
+- **`static mut` is still the idiom** for most kernel state, reached through `addr_of_mut!`.
+Sound today because one core, and protected where it is shared; the right long-term answer is `UnsafeCell` behind the locks that now exist.
 - **The filesystem is read-only.** Nothing writes to the disk.
 Writing means allocating clusters and updating both copies of the table without leaving the volume inconsistent if the power goes out halfway, which is most of what a